aminrj/aminrj.github.io/_posts/2024-07-29-kafka-Kubernetes-Grafana-deployement.md

 To ease our deployment, we use Terraform as our Infrastructure As Code tool.

 > :memo: **Note: on IaC**
 > If you’re not familiar with Terraform, don’t be scared, it is just an automation tool that uses code to declare infrastructures.
-[Install](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) Terraform on you machine and run the two terraform commands bellow in the same folder where you put the \*.tf files. that’s it.
+[Install](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) Terraform on your machine and run the two terraform commands below in the same folder where you put the \*.tf files. that’s it.

 This Terraform code declares the necessary providers, and creates the namespaces before installing the “strimiz-cluster-operator” helm-chart: